paithiov909/aznyan/README.md

 )
 ```

-The original image looks like this:
+The original image `png` above looks like this:

 ![original image](inst/images/sample-256x256.png)